si-cim/beamerthemeAltmittweida/README.md

 ## TODO

-1. Use the HSMW blue for block titles
+1. ~Use the HSMW blue for block titles.~
+2. Add theme option to use the Ubuntu font.